...

 VAT Registration and Exemptions

-Necessity for VAT registration UAE.
-Here is the third step: A property management company should register for VAT if its taxable supplies and imports have exceeded or are expected to exceed the mandatory registration threshold of AED 375,000 over the past year or the next 30 days.
-If your taxable supplies or taxable expenses are between AED 187,500 and AED 375,000, then you may apply for the voluntary registration threshold.
+Businesses must register for VAT registration UAE if their taxable supplies and imports exceed the mandatory registration threshold of AED 375,000 over the past 12 months or are expected to exceed it in the next 30 days.
+If your taxable supplies or taxable expenses are between AED 187,500 and AED 375,000, you can opt for voluntary registration threshold.

 Some sectors are VAT-exempt: